Jimmy Connors: 1976

-In 1976, Connors captured the US Open once again (defeating Björn Borg) while losing in the quarter-finals at Wimbledon.
-While winning 12 events, including the U.S. Pro Indoor in Philadelphia, Palm Springs and Las Vegas, he achieved a record of 90–8 and defeated Borg all four times they played.
-He was ranked No. 1 by the ATP for the entire year and was ranked number one by World Tennis, Tennis Magazine (U.S.), Bud Collins, Lance Tingay, John Barrett, and Tommasi.
-The ATP named Björn Borg as its player of the year.
+Connors lost in the quarterfinals at Wimbledon to Roscoe Tanner.
+At the US Open, Connors captured the title once again (defeating Björn Borg).
+After the match, Borg said “it was a very good match.
+It was the best Jimmy has ever played against me.
+He hit everything on the lines, everything in the corners.
+I couldn't do anything.
+Usually, you play like that for one and a half sets and start missing.
+But he was very consistent."
+He won 12 events, including the U.S. Pro Indoor in Philadelphia, Palm Springs and Las Vegas, he achieved a record of 90–8 and defeated Borg all four times they played.
+He was ranked No. 1 by the ATP for the entire year and was ranked number one by World Tennis, Tennis Magazine (U.S.), Bud Collins, Lance Tingay, and Tommasi.
+The ATP named Björn Borg as its Player of the Year.